particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Analog input (ADC)

-The M-SoM does not have an many ADC ports as the E Series.
+The M-SoM does not have an many ADC ports as the E-Series.
 You can add additional ADC ports using a SPI or I2C ADC.

 {{!-- BEGIN do not edit content below, it is automatically generated eeeca022-6ba8-4f96-b0e2-5b00362fed6d --}}